Sometimes the best recipes are born on accident.

 - ¼ - ½ cup milk OR cream OR half & half (optional)

-- First, roast the red bell pepper until the outside is mostly charred.
+- First, char the red bell pepper by roasting it.
 You can do this by putting in the oven, directly on the grate under the broiler; on top of the gas stove, holding with a pair of long, stainless steel tongs; or on the grill.
 Set the pepper aside.

 - Meanwhile, melt butter in a medium pot over medium heat.
 Add onions and garlic and cook until the onions are translucent, taking care not to burn the garlic.